kantale/OpenBio.eu/docs/docs/index.md

 An important consideration is that in order to use/invoke a tool from a step, users have to explicitly use a variable of this tool as the first word of a command.
 For example suppose that `tool_wget` installs the tool wget with the `apt-get install -y wget` command.
 Also suppose that in a step of a workflow you have the following command `wget http://www.example.com`.
 These two command (`apt-get` and `wget`) will run in different containers!
 The first will run in `environment_1` (assuming only 1 group of tool dependencies) and the second will run in `environment_generic`.
 This is because the first word of the latter command (`wget`) is not a variable of any tool.

-To compensate for this you will have to declare a variable in tool `tool_wget` that contains the path to the executable of `wget` inside the container.
-For example the name of this variable can be `executable` and the value can be `/usr/bin/wget`.
-Now instead of `wget http://example.example.com` the command should be `${wgen__1__1__executable} -O ${OBC_WORK_PATH}/myfile http://www.example.com`.
+To compensate for this you will have to declare a variable (see chapter [Tool/Data Variables](https://github.com/kantale/OpenBio.eu/blob/master/docs/docs/index.md#tooldata-variables)) in tool `tool_wget` that contains the path to the executable of `wget` inside the container.
+For example the name of this variable can be `executable` and the value can be `/usr/bin/wget` (the result of `which wget`.
+Now instead of `wget http://example.example.com` the command should be `${wget__1__1__executable} -O ${OBC_WORK_PATH}/myfile http://www.example.com`.
 Now Karvdash knows in which container to run this command, judging from its first word.
 Notice also that you have to make sure that the files that are generated from this command are saved *outside* of the container in a directory in which this command is running.
 Otherwise the files will be lost once the command has finished running.

 In general this approach requires a complete change of philosophy when writing workflows.
 You have to think of tools as completely isolated components that run on their own machine.